whuang0/crazyflie-docker/README.md

         docker run -it --rm --device=/dev/bus/usb/003/017 crazyflie-runner

-If you want to test your own flight script ensure to change the Docker file respectively here before building the Docker:
+To test your own flight script, prior to running the docker build/run commands change the python script to your own in the Dockerfile here:

     # Copy the Crazyflie control script into the container
     COPY circlefly.py /app/